jezzsantos/saastack/docs/design-principles/0020-api-framework.md

    - All API declarations will be `async` by default
 8. We are striving to establish simple-to-understand patterns for the API author while using essential 3rd party libraries, but at the same time, limit the number of dependencies on 3rd party libraries.

+## Preferred Declarative syntax

-An example of a way we prefer to define our endpoints related to a resource (e.g., a `Car`), would look like a single API class like this:
+This is an example of the declarative way we prefer to define our endpoints, in a way that relates them to a specific resource (e.g., a `Car`):

 ```c#
 public class CarsApi : IWebApiService